latexjs/latexjs/README.md

 The running binary is oblivious to the `THINFS` caching filesystem layer, so we can guarantee full compatibility with a complete TeX Live install.
 If something doesn't work with `pdflatex.js` that does work with `pdflatex` from TeX Live, please raise an issue, **because it is a bug**.

+#### OK, but there must be some limitations?

+Here's everything I am aware of where behavior would differ from native equivalents:

+1. **All files to be processed need to be under the current working directory**.
+We mount the current working directory inside the Emscripten virtual file system - trying to access above that (`../`) won't work.
+We can work on fixing this.

+That's it for now.

+#### How's the performance?

+Currently performance is anywhere for [3x-8x slower than native alternatives](./PERFORMANCE.md).
+We haven't focused on optimization yet, and are confident that we can lower that somewhat.

 #### Why make this?

 LaTeX can be a bit of a pain to get going with on a machine.
 Generally speaking it involves downloading a Latex distribution, of which there are a few, although the big three tend to be: